slang-legacy/wp-json-api/README.md

 * `http://www.example.org/api/core/get_category_posts/` (`core` controller can also be explicitly specified)
 * `http://www.example.org/?json=respond.submit_comment` (`respond` controller, `submit_comment` method)

 __Legacy compatibility__
 JSON API retains support for its pre-1.0 methods.
 For example, if you invoke the method `create_post` without a controller specified, the Posts controller is chosen instead of Core.

 #####Available controllers

-The current release includes three controllers: Core, Posts, and Respond.
+The current release includes three controllers:
+ - Core
+ - Posts
+ - Respond

 Developers are encouraged to suggest or submit additional controllers.

 __Further reading__
-See *Section 2: Request methods* for a complete reference of available controllers and methods.
-For documentation on extending JSON API with new controllers see *Section 5.2: Developing JSON API controllers*.
+See [Request methods](#request-methods) for a complete reference of available controllers and methods.
+For documentation on extending JSON API with new controllers see [Developing JSON API controllers](#developing-json-api-controllers).

 ###Responses